andre-larsson/inpca403/README.md

 # Usage

-To do an INPCA, you have to create a Chunker that loads the data in chunks, and an INPCA model that is fitted to the Chunker object.
+To do an INPCA, you have to create a Chunker that loads the data in chunks, and an INPCA model that is fitted to the data (represented as a Chunker object).
 The Chunker has a method `get_chunk(i)` that returns chunk i of the data.
 See example script in folder `scripts`.

 More Chunker classes for loading other types of data than HDF can be created following the same pattern as HDFChunker,